-CEH & IOM Report confirms reduced mortality rates due to significant UK air quality improvements in past 40 years26.06.2019
+CEH & IOM report finds reduced mortality rates due to UK air quality improvements in past 40 years26.06.2019

 Policies to clean up air pollution in the UK over the past 40 years have led to significant reductions in human exposure to air pollution and associated mortality rates, a new study has found.